copyleftdev/unflare/README.md

 A high-performance Cloudflare intelligence toolkit written in Zig.
 Zero external dependencies, single static binary.

+---

+> **🪶 ~750KB binary.** In an era of 100MB+ Electron apps and bloated runtimes, we believe powerful tools should have a small footprint. unflare delivers full functionality in under 1MB — thanks to [Zig](https://ziglang.org/) and the incredible work of [@andrewrk](https://github.com/andrewrk).

+---

 ## Features

 | Command | Description |